norbibi/Golem_Blender_Render/README.md

 For the first one nothing to do, rETH & tGLM will be funded automatically on your account.
 For the second one, you will need few MATIC and GLM on your Polygon account (SMALL AMOUNT PLEASE).

-Private key must be exported as environment variable.
+Private key must be exported as environment variable:

 	- Linux:	export PK=your-privaye-key
 	- Windows:	set PK=your-privaye-key